jina-ai/jina/docs/fundamentals/client/third-party-client.md

 ## gRPC

-To use the gRPC protocol with another language that python you will need to :
+To use the gRPC protocol with a language other than Python you will need to :

 * Download the two proto definition files : `jina.proto` and `docarray.proto` from [github](https://github.com/jina-ai/jina/tree/master/jina/proto) (be sure to use the latest release branch)
 * Compile them with [protoc](https://grpc.io/docs/protoc-installation/) and precise to which programming language you want to compile them.